mui/material-ui/docs/data/joy/components/avatar/avatar.md

 {{"demo": "GroupedAvatars.js"}}

+### Max and total avatars

+The `AvatarGroup` does not provide built-in props to control the maximum and the total avatars.
+We believe that it will make the customization easier if you have full control of the logic.

+Here is a common example of the you will find in most application:

+{{"demo": "MaxAndTotalAvatars.js"}}

 ### Overlapping order

 By default, the first avatar in the group stays behind the second and so on.
 You can reverse the overlapping order by reversing avatars position and providing CSS `flex-direction: row-reverse` to the `AvatarGroup`.